 What are Kubernetes and Docker, respectively, used for?

-- Integrate and orchestrate these modular parts
+- Integrate and orchestrate many modular parts

 - Scale up and scale down based on demand